mcr/ipsecme-ikev2-sa-ts-payloads/draft-kampati-ipsecme-ikev2-sa-ts-payloads-opt.md

 Before using this new optimization, the IPSec implementation who supports it has to know that the peer also supports it.
 Without the support on both sides, the optimized rekeying messages sent by one peer may be unrecognizable for the other peer.
-To stop this failure from happening, the first step is to negotiate the support of this optimization between the two peers.
+To prevent this failure from happening, the first step is to negotiate the support of this optimization between the two peers.
 There are two specific rekeying SAs cases: rekeying IKE SAs and rekeying Child SAs.
-After the negotiation, it’s up to the initiator to decide at which case to optimize the rekeying messages.
-The initiator can optimize the rekeying message payloads in both cases, or just in one case.
+After the negotiation, the initiator can optimize the rekeying message payloads in both cases.
+In other words, once the negotiation of support for optimizing payloads at rekeying IKE SAs and Child SAs is complete, both IKE SAs and Child SAs rekeying are supported by the two sides.
 The responder can react based on the received rekeying message.

 ## Negotiation of Support for Optimizing Optional Payload at Rekeying IKE SAs and Child SAs {#negotiation}